cioran0/free-R-resources/README.md

 💯Official Docs/Packages
 1. **CRAN** This is where you get your (official) packages from and has official docs https://cran.r-project.org/
+2. R packages This is how to make packages (book) https://r-pkgs.org/

 :pencil: Intro
 1. **R for Data Science** (2e)- https://r4ds.hadley.nz/